codio-templates/Onboarding-Quick-Start/.guides/content/Read-Me-files-65d3.md

 An alternate way to provide instructions to your students is the `README.md` file.
-This is a simple approach to creating instructions and the student can open and close it as needed.
+This is a simple approach to creating instructions and the student can open and close the file as needed.

 The `README.md` file will open automatically every time the student accesses the project.